Introduction

 - as a last resort, a non-Aboriginal family living in close proximity to the child's natural family.

-- If an Aboriginal child is in out-of-home care, arrange for the development of the child's cultural plan.
+- If an Aboriginal child is in care, arrange for the development of the child’s cultural plan.
+Consider offering an AFLDM to inform development of the cultural plan.

-- If a child has parents from different Aboriginal communities, the order of placement set out in the Aboriginal child placement principle applies but consideration should also be given to the child’s own sense of belonging (s.
+- If a child has parents from different Aboriginal communities, the order of placement set out in the Aboriginal Child Placement Principle (s.
+13) applies but consideration must also be given to the child’s own sense of belonging (s.
 14 (2)).

 - If a child with parents from different Aboriginal communities is placed with one parent's family or community, arrangements must be made to ensure that the child has the opportunity for continuing contact with their other parent's family, community and culture (s.
 14 (3)).